ShayHill/docx2python/README.md

 # New in docx2python Version 3

 * Better type hints for DocxOutput properties.
 You should never get an "or" or "Any" type hint for the nested lists returned by Docx2Python.
 * Support for "strict" namespaces.
 Word uses a superset of the standard Open Office XML format.
-Work can restrict itself to the standard by saving with the "strict" namespace.
+Word can restrict itself to the standard by saving with the "strict" namespace.
 This is now supported.
 * Tables exported as nested lists are now always nxm (n rows, m columns).
 This will simplify converting tables to markdown or other data types.
 Where duplicate_merged_cells is True, the table will be filled to nxm with content from adjacent cells.
 Where false, the table will be filled to nxm with empty cells.
 * Tables can now be identified without guessing games (see Par Type).
 * Word's paragraph styles are now exposed (e.g., Heading 2, Subtitle, Subtle Emphasis - see Par Type).
 If html=True, these will be exported as html tags where an obvious mapping exists (e.g., Heading 1 -> h1).